-As you can see below, PagerDuty's revenue growth has been strong over the last year, growing from quarterly revenue of $50.7 million, to $67.5 million.
+As you can see below, PagerDuty's revenue growth has been very strong over the last year, growing from quarterly revenue of $63.5 million, to $85.3 million.

-And unsurprisingly, this was another great quarter for PagerDuty with revenue up an absolutely stunning 33.1% year on year.
-Quarter on quarter the revenue increased by $3.94 million in Q2, which was in line with Q1 2022.
+And unsurprisingly, this was another great quarter for PagerDuty with revenue up 34.2% year on year.
+Quarter on quarter the revenue increased by $6.86 million in Q1, which was in line with Q4 2022.
 This steady quarter-on-quarter growth shows the company is able to maintain a strong growth trajectory.

-You can see below that PagerDuty reported 18,000 customers at the end of the quarter, an increase of 1,200 on last quarter.
-That is a bit slower customer growth than last quarter but quite a bit still above what we have typically seen over the last year, suggesting sales momentum is coming off slightly after a stronger quarter.
+You can see below that PagerDuty reported 15,040 customers at the end of the quarter, an increase of 175 on last quarter.
+That is a little slower customer growth than what we are used to seeing lately, suggesting that the customer acquisition momentum is slowing a little bit.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-PagerDuty's gross profit margin, an important metric measuring how much money there is left after paying for servers, licences, technical support and other necessary running expenses was at 82.2% in Q2.
+PagerDuty's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 81.5% in Q1.

-PagerDuty' revenue guidance for the next quarter looks quite a bit better than what the analysts were expecting.
-And we were also excited to see the really strong revenue growth.
-On the other hand, it was unfortunate to see the slowdown in customer growth and gross margin deteriorated a little.
-Zooming out, we think this was still a decent, albeit mixed, quarter, showing the company is staying on target.
-The company is up 8.2% on the results and currently trades at $47.87 per share.
+It was good to see PagerDuty deliver strong revenue growth this quarter.
+And we were also excited to see that it outperformed analysts' revenue expectations.
+On the other hand, it was unfortunate to see the slowdown in customer growth.
+Overall, this quarter's results were mixed, showing the company is staying on target.
+The company is flat on the results and currently trades at $27.4 per share.

 Is Now The Time?